yakupdemircia/Invoice/readme.md

 This is a project I made for a friend long ago.
 Never used on live.
 I decided to share it in case anyone needs it.

-It can be used for a sample for excel imports, templated sms / email sending, datatables usage etc...
+It can be used as a sample for excel imports, templated sms / email sending, datatables usage etc...

-Some sample screens
+##Some sample screens

 <img width="1752" alt="Invoices List" src="https://user-images.githubusercontent.com/31820045/97091202-e032a480-1642-11eb-8d61-d793160d02db.png">
 <img width="1752" alt="Invoice Actions" src="https://user-images.githubusercontent.com/31820045/97091205-e32d9500-1642-11eb-8e18-483164f08edf.png">